Healthy Homes Assessment Wilton

 Wilton Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Wilton and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required throughout Wilton and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove conformance with each Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords must keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applicable during the tenure of your rental home.

-• Private landlords and property managers have to ensure their rental properties conform according to Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords are required to make sure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2023

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes